+Gene concatenation will be done using Mesquite.
+Maximun Likelihood (RAxML) and Bayesian Inference will be performed at the CIPRES platform (phylo.org), and Maximum Parsimony (using Win Paup and TNT) will be performed using various pipelines developed in Leiden.

 Planning

-I plan to reconstruct L0717340 and L0717341 plastome sequences using the IOGA pipeline of the Biosystematics group (Wageningen), and the Labwork, if necessary, will be done at Utrecht KNAW-CBS Fungal Diversity Center (dr. Stielow).
+I plan to reconstruct L0717340 and L0717341 plastome sequences using the IOGA pipeline of the Biosystematics group (Wageningen).
 Genome annotation using DOGMA (IOGA pipeline) will be performed in Wageningen, (in Biosystematics research group) and Geneious analyses will be performed in Leiden (Naturallis).
 The obtained plastome sequences will be uploaded to NCBI Genbank in Leiden, under the supervision of dr. Vos.
 Phylogenetic analysis will be conducted in Wageningen under the supervision of dr. Freek Bakker (ML, BI) and in Leiden, under supervision of dr. Gravendeel (MP).
-The weekly schedule is represented in Table 3.
+The weekly schedule is represented in Table 4.

-Table 3: Internship weekly schedule
+Table 4: Internship weekly schedule